 The vehicle may contain either a lead-acid battery or an AGM (absorbed glass mat) battery.
 Leadacid batteries contain liquid sulphuric acid and can spill when overturned.
-AGM batteries also contain sulphuric acid, but the acid is contained in glass mats between the terminal plates.

-If the original battery is replaced with a different type of battery (eg. a lead-acid battery is replaced with an AGM battery) or a battery with a different capacity (mAh), the vehicle may require reprogramming to the new battery type in addition to performing the battery reset.
+AGM batteries also contain sulphuric acid, but the acid is contained in glass mats between the terminal battery) or a battery with a different capacity (mAh), the vehicle may require reprogramming to the new battery type in addition to performing the battery reset.
 Reprogramming is not a function of the tool.
-Consult the vehicle manual for additional vehicle-specific information.
+Consult the vehicle manual for additional vehicle-specific informa-